 Introduction text from the manuscript:

-Proteins perform their cellular functions within networks of interactions with many partners{Eisenberg, 2000, r04250;Mellis, 2015, r04971}.
-This complexity raises the fundamental question of functional specificity: How can different functions be controlled individually with the required precision and accuracy, when distinct cellular processes are interconnected and often even share common regulators?
+Proteins perform their cellular functions through interactions with many partners{Eisenberg, 2000, r04250;Mellis, 2015, r04971}, organized into functional signaling networks built of elementary cycles, such as GTPases or kinase/phosphatase pairs.
+The behavior of those switches is defined by their ultrasensitive response to regulation{Ferrell Jr, 2014, r05860; Ferrell, 2014, r05859; Ferrell, 2014, r05521}, however the fundamental question of the functional specificity of switches still remains: How can switches individually control different functions with the required precision and accuracy, when distinct cellular processes are interconnected and common regulators are often shared?
 Moreover, in highly interconnected networks even a small perturbation targeting individual interactions, introduced by posttranslational modifications, point mutations, or drug binding, could be magnified through the network and have widespread cellular consequences.
 Protein mutations in disease are enriched in protein-protein interfaces{Buljan, 2018, r04747;Schuster-Böckler, 2008, r01544}, but it is unclear whether the consequences of these mutations can be explained primarily by their effects on individual interactions.
 Similarly, drug compounds are typically designed against specific targets but could affect cellular functions more broadly.
 Determining the extent and mechanism by which molecular perturbations affect interconnected biological processes requires an approach that quantifies effects on both the cellular network and on the molecular functions of the targeted protein (Fig. 1a).

 To develop such an approach, we targeted a central molecular switch, a GTPase.
 GTPases belong to a class of common biological motifs, where a two-state switch is controlled by regulators with opposing functions{Goldbeter, 1981, r05525;Pincus, 2008, r05733} (Fig. 1a).
+Add here other types of switches.
 For GTPases, the two states of the switch are defined by the conformation of the GTPase in either the GTP- or GDP-bound forms, and the interconversion between the two states is catalyzed by guanine nucleotide exchange factors (GEFs) and GTPase-activating proteins (GAPs) (Fig. 1b).
 Switch motifs are often multi-specific, defined here as regulating several different processes{Dasso, 2002, r05390}.
 This multi-specificity raises the question of how a single switch motif differentially controls diverse processes at the cellular level.

 In this study, we sought to uncover the mechanistic basis of functional multi-specificity in the small GTPase Gsp1 (the S. cerevisiae homolog of human Ran, which shares 83% amino acid identity with Gsp1), which is a single molecular switch with one main GEF and one main GAP{Bischoff, 2001, r05330}.
 Gsp1 regulates nucleocytoplasmic transport of proteins{Moore, 1993, r05366;Stewart, 2007, r02551} and RNA{Köhler, 2007, r05362;Delaleau, 2015, r05123}, cell cycle progression{Arnaoutov, 2003, r05389}, RNA processing{Ren, 1995, r05367} and nuclear envelope assembly{Hetzer, 2000, r05424}.
 Gsp1/Ran forms direct physical interactions with a large number of partners, and high-resolution crystal structures of Gsp1/Ran in complex with 16 different binding partners are known (Extended Data Fig. 1, Supplementary File 1 Table 1).
 We reasoned that by placing defined point mutations in Gsp1 interfaces with these partners, we could differentially perturb subsets of biological processes regulated by Gsp1.
 We then determined the functional consequences of these Gsp1 mutations on diverse biological processes in S. cerevisiae using quantitative genetic interaction mapping, measured changes to the physical interaction network using affinity purification mass spectrometry (AP-MS), and finally quantified molecular changes on the Gsp1 switch motif using biophysical studies in vitro (Fig. 1 a, b).